-- (2) During 2022, our non-PEO NEOs consisted of Mr. Catinazzo, Dr. Bergstrom, Mr. Adams and Mr. Rahmer.
+- (1) In each of 2023, 2022, 2021 and 2020, Dr. Patel was our PEO. - (2) During each of 2023 and 2022, our non-PEO NEOs consisted of Mr. Catinazzo, Dr. Bergstrom, Mr. Adams and Mr. Rahmer.
 During 2021, our non-PEO NEOs consisted of Mr. Catinazzo, Dr. Bergstrom, Mr. Adams and Mr. Porter.
-During 2020, our non-PEO NEOs consisted of Dr. Bergstrom and Mr. Adams. - Compensation Actually Paid has been calculated in accordance with Item 402(v) of Regulation S-K, reflecting adjustments in the value of our equity awards since the date of our initial public offering in July 2020.
-These amounts do not reflect compensation actually earned, realized, or received by our NEOs.
-These amounts reflect the Summary Compensation Table Total with certain adjustments as described below:
+During 2020, our non-PEO NEOs consisted of Dr. Bergstrom and Mr. Adams. - (3) Compensation Actually Paid has been calculated in accordance with Item 402(v) of Regulation S-K, reflecting adjustments in the value of equity awards granted and outstanding to each of our PEO and non-PEO NEOs in the applicable year.
+The following adjustments were made to the amounts reported for our PEO and non-PEO NEOs in the "Total" from the Summary Compensation Table for each year to calculate Compensation Actually Paid.
+The amounts presented for Compensation Actually Paid do not reflect compensation actually earned, realized, or received by our named executive officers in the applicable year.